 Click Done when you're ready to continue.

 We can now see that our heading is in place at the top of the form.

 We're now ready to get to the actual questions that we need to fill in.

-Remember that you won't need to create every field from a physical form on your custom form: fields such as Customer Name or Technician name can be prefilled by AroFlo.
+You won't need to create every field that appears on the hardcopy of your custom form: fields such as Customer Name or Technician name can be auto-filled by AroFlo.
 Let's assume that we're trying to translate the below simple form.

 SERVICE COMPLETION FORM

 The first three fields in this form can be automatically filled in by the system.
 We know who the customer is because that information can be pulled from the Task information.
 The Service Date and Technician can also be auto-filled.
 This means that we don't need these questions to be asked of the field Technician.

 When we display this information back to our client we can simply fill in the details as required in our print layout.
 We will discuss this later.
 This leaves only the last four fields to be answered.
 Filters Checked, Level, More Maintenance Required, and Comments.

 We're going to need a row for each of these questions.
 We'll add these rows now.